dante0747/coderator.dev/_posts/2020-12-25-how-to-make-your-reviewer-cry-using-optional.md

 first glance, the code seems **null** safe; however, you may face **null** references issues, sooner or later.

 ## Returning null in a method with Optional return type
-Before describing the last and most weird case, let’s see how it happens.
+Before describing the last and weirdest case, let’s see how it happens.
 Let’s get back to the previous example.
 Suppose that the **findByCellNumber** is something like this:

 ```java